Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Introduction

 \section{Introduction}

-In recent years, Recommender Systems (RSs) have become one of the most popular techniques in web applications that involve big data.
-This is because they can effectively extract helpful information for relevant users, e.g., in recommending restaurants, videos, and e-commerce products~\cite{adomavicius2005toward, ricci2011introduction}.
-However, a long-standing challenge in recommender systems is the data sparsity problem because the users usually rate very few items.
-To address this issue, the research direction of Cross-Domain Recommendation (CDR) has been developed to leverage ratings from a source domain where users may have relatively more information to improve the performance of a target domain~\cite{berkovsky2007cross}.
-A system that simultaneously improves the performance of both the source and target domains is referred to as Dual-Target CDR~\cite{zhu2021cross}.
-Since then, Multi-Target Multi-Domain Recommendation (MTMDR) has become a popular solution to improve the recommendation performance of multiple domains simultaneously.
-However, most existing works on this topic require that the data of different domains are fully shared, and the computation must be performed in a centralized manner~\cite{zhang2012multi,bouadjenek2018distributed,zhu2019dtcdr,zhu2021unified}.
-Since most recommender systems are built upon users' sensitive data, e.g., user profiles and usage history, and the model and task information are also proprietary to organizational learners~\cite{DingInfo}, collaborations among organizations from different domains are often restricted by ethical, regulatory, and commercial constraints~\cite{zhang2019deep,zhu2021cross}.
-Therefore, a privacy-preserving MTMDR, as illustrated in Figure~\ref{fig:mtmdr}, is the keystone for leveraging isolated data held by various domains.
+Recommender Systems (RSs) have become one of the most popular techniques in web applications in recent years.
+They can effectively extract helpful information for relevant users, e.g., recommending restaurants, videos, and e-commerce products~\cite{adomavicius2005toward, ricci2011introduction}.
+However, a long-standing challenge in RSs is the data sparsity problem, that the users usually interact with very few items.
+To address this issue, researchers have developed the direction of Cross-Domain Recommendation (CDR) to leverage ratings from a source domain where users may have relatively more information to improve the performance of a target domain~\cite{berkovsky2007cross, zhu2021cross}.
+A few recent works study Multi-Target Cross-Domain Recommendation (MTCDR), which aims to improve the performance of all domains simultaneously~\cite{cui2020herograph, krishnan2020transfer}.
+However, most existing works on this topic require that the data and models of different domains are shared, and the computation must be performed in a centralized manner~\cite{zhang2012multi,bouadjenek2018distributed,zhu2019dtcdr,cui2020herograph, krishnan2020transfer, zhu2021unified}.
+Since most RSs are built upon users' sensitive data, e.g., user profiles and usage history, and the model and task information are also proprietary to organizational learners~\cite{DingInfo}, collaborations among various organizations are often restricted by ethical, regulatory, and commercial constraints~\cite{zhang2019deep,zhu2021cross}.
+Therefore, we propose Decentralized Multi-Target Cross-Domain Recommendation (DMTCDR), which aims to simultaneously improve the performance of multiple domains in a decentralized manner.
+As illustrated in Figure~\ref{fig:mtcdr}, our solution provides the keystone for establishing collaborations among multiple organizations to leverage isolated data to improve recommendation performance.